 Before we went on our family vacation to Costa Rica, I had a lot of questions in my mind.
-I had no idea what to expect in terms of driving.
-What do the grocery stores look like in Costa Rica, and will they have a lot of similar products?
-Can you drink the water in Costa Rica?
-Do many people speak English?
+I wish I had a list of what to know before traveling to Costa Rica.

 Let’s Jet, Kids! uses affiliate links.
 As an Amazon (and other networks) Associate, I earn from qualifying purchases.
 It is no extra cost to you.